 UVA Hydroinformatics Group members at the American Geophysical Union Fall Meeting, 2018

 While our ability to forecast severe weather has significantly improved over past decades, our ability to forecast on-the-ground flooding impacts at a high spatial resolution are lacking.
 This problem is challenging due to the complexity of modeling floods over landscapes, especially landscapes with low topographic relief or with significant urbanization.
-We are advancing automated data processing workflows to quickly create detailed hydrologic and hydraulic models for flood forecasting, cloud-computing architectures for dynamic resource allocation in support of real-time, high-resolution flood modeling, and decision support systems to engaging end users in flood warning.
-Much of this work is focused on impacts to transportation infrastructure in particular as a major source of disruption during and following flooding events.
+We are advancing automated data processing workflows and big data management schemes to quickly create detailed hydrologic and hydraulic models for flood forecasting, cloud-computing architectures for dynamic resource allocation in support of real-time, high-resolution flood modeling, and decision support systems to engaging end users in flood warning.
+Much of this work is focused on impacts to transportation infrastructure before, during, and following flooding events.

 Underlying these advances is the need for novel cyberinfrastructure to support hydrologic modeling and data analysis at scale.
 This cyberinfrastructure must enable access to high performance computing (HPC), cloud computing, automated workflows, containerization of legacy modeling codes, and other advances needed for the general reproducibility of computational hydrologic modeling.
 We have been long-term members of national teams building advanced cyberinfrastructure for the hydrologic science and engineering communities through our partnership with the Consortium for the Advancement of Hydrologic Science, Inc. (CUAHSI).
 This research has resulted in the CUAHSI Hydrologic Information System (his.cuahsi.org) and the CUAHSI HydroShare system (www.hydroshare.org).
 It has also resulted in partnerships with computer scientists funded through the NSF EarthCube and related cyberinfrastructure programs to advance the state of the art in scientific cyberinfrastructure.